 the fast-moving pace of artificial intelligence and the erosion of democracy

-Over the last few centuries, humans throughout the planet
+Over the last few centuries, humans across the globe have

 food, clothing and agriculture to government, economics and law.